Markov Random Geometric Graph (MRGG): A Growth Model for Temporal Dynamic Networks: Discussion

-\underline{Sections \ref{apdx:slope-real-data} to \ref{sec:reminder_heic}: Algorithms and Experiments}\footnote{Our code is available at \href{https://github.com/quentin-duchemin/Markovian-random-geometric-graph.git}{https://github.com/quentin-duchemin/Markovian-random-geometric-graph.git}} \\ Section~\ref{apdx:slope-real-data} describes precisely the slope heuristic used to perform the adaptive selection of the model dimension $\tilde R$.
-Section~\ref{sec:reminder_heic} provides a complete description of the HEiC alogorithm used to extract $d$-eigenvectors of the adjacency matrix that will be used to estimate the Gram matrix of the latent positions.
+\underline{Sections \ref{apdx:lemmas-SCCHEi} to \ref{sec:reminder_heic}: Algorithms and Experiments} \\ In Section~\ref{apdx:lemmas-SCCHEi}, we give the proof of Lemma~\ref{lemma1:SCCHEi} and Lemma~\ref{lemma2:SCCHEi}.
+They are the cornerstones of the proof of Theorem~\ref{thm:SCCHEi} that provides a theoretical guarantee for the correctness of the algorithm SCCHEi.
+Section~\ref{apdx:slope-real-data} describes precisely the slope heuristic used to perform the adaptive selection of the model dimension $\hat R$.
+Section~\ref{sec:reminder_heic} provides a complete description of the HEiC algorithm used to extract $d$-eigenvectors of the adjacency matrix that will be used to estimate the Gram matrix of the latent positions.

-\underline{Sections \ref{proof-ustat} to \ref{apdx:gram}: Proofs of theoretical results} \\ Thereafter, we dig into the most theoretical part of the supplementary material.
-In Section~\ref{proof-ustat}, we provide a full description of the assumptions we made on the Markov chain $(X_i)_{i \geq1}$ and which we have been referring to so far by \textit{mild conditions}.
+\underline{Sections \ref{proof-ustat} to \ref{apdx:gram}: Proofs of theoretical results} \\ Thereafter, we dig into the most theoretical part of the Appendix.
+In Section~\ref{proof-ustat}, we discuss the assumptions we made on the Markov chain $(X_i)_{i \geq1}$.
 Section~\ref{proof-ustat} is also dedicated to the presentation of a concentration result for a particular U-statistic of the Markov chain $(X_i)_{i\geq1}$ that is an essential element of the proof of Theorem \ref{thm:delta2-proba-ope} which is provided in Section~\ref{proof-delta2-proba-ope}.
 Finally, the proof of Theorem~\ref{gram} can be found in Section~\ref{apdx:gram}.